lun-ai/BMLP/README.md

  bmlp :- init('./temp'),
          compile('./bmlp/tests/ex_p0.pl',db(edge,[node,node],_),M1),
-         compute(rms,M1,M2,[output_id='path']),
+         rms(M1,M2,[output_id='path']),
          ln_print(M2).
 ```

-**Initialisation:** BMLP modules need to be initialised to a folder to save intermediate computation results and the default is directory root.
+**Initialisation:** BMLP modules need to be initialised to a folder to save intermediate computation results and the default is BMLP/temp/.
 If database has not been encoded as a boolean matrix, it can be compiled via the _compile_ method.
 Otherwise, a matrix can be loaded using _lm_consult_ method.